 \section{Stability of $ (\epsilon,2)$-centers}

-Throughout this section and those that follow, we continue to assume that $\left(M^4, g, f\right)$ is a complete steady soliton satisfying \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}.
+We continue to assume that $\left(M^4, g, f\right)$ is a complete steady soliton satisfying \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}.

-The main result of this section (Theorem \ref{Stability-of-bubble-sheet}) asserts a backward-in-time stability property for regions in $M$ that resemble a bubble-sheet: once a point is sufficiently close to $\sph^2\times\R^2$ and is far out on the soliton, it remains close to $\sph^2\times \R^2$ for all earlier times.
-More precisely, given $\varepsilon>0$ small enough there exists $\delta>0,N>0$ such that if $x$ is a $(\delta,2)$-center and $d(x,o)>N$, then $\Phi_t(x)$ is an $(\varepsilon,2)$-center for all $t\leq 0$.
-This will let us propagate geometric properties along integral curves of $-\nabla f$.
-As a first application, we show that the soliton $M^4$ has two "edges" which are integral curves of $-\nabla f$ passing through two special points $x_+,x_-$ (see Theorem \ref{existence-of-x-+-}), such that along these integral curves the manifold resembles $\Bry^3\times \R$.
-This provides some evidence for Conjecture \ref{conj:Haslhofer-steady}.
+The main result of this section, Theorem \ref{Stability-of-bubble-sheet}, shows backward-in-time stability for regions in $M$ that resemble a bubble-sheet: once a point is sufficiently close to $\sph^2\times\R^2$ and is far out on the soliton, it remains close to $\sph^2\times \R^2$ for all earlier times.
+More precisely, given $\varepsilon>0$, there exists $\delta>0,N>0$ such that if $x$ is a $(\delta,2)$-center and $d(x,o)>N$, then $\Phi_t(x)$ is an $(\varepsilon,2)$-center for all $t\leq 0$.
+This allows us to propagate geometric properties along integral curves of $-\nabla f$.
+As a first application, we show that the soliton $M^4$ has two ``edges'' which are integral curves of $-\nabla f$ passing through two special points $x_+,x_-$ (see Theorem \ref{existence-of-x-+-}), such that along these integral curves the manifold resembles $\Bry^3\times \R$.

-Stability phenomena for necks have been established in several settings; see for instance \cite{KL17,LZ22}.
-More recently, \cite{Lai25} proves an analogous stability statement for three dimensional steady solitons.
-Our situation is different in that we work in dimension four in the bubble-sheet setting (modeled on $\sph^2\times\R^2$) and the main idea in the proof is to propagate control using the scale-invariant ratio $\lambda_2/R$ along the canonical flow induced by the soliton.
+Stability properties for necks have been established in several settings; see for instance \cite{KL17,LZ22}. \cite{Lai25} proves a stability statement for three-dimensional steady solitons.
+The proof here uses the scale-invariant ratio $\lambda_2/R$ along the canonical flow induced by the soliton.